Factbox: China's regulatory probes into Didi

-BEIJING, July 2 (Reuters) - Chinese cyberspace regulator said it has launched a new cyber security investigation into ride-hailing giant Didi Global Inc (DIDI.N) to prevent data security-related risks and protect national safety, days after its New York initial public offering. read more
+BEIJING (Reuters) - Chinese cyberspace regulator said it has launched a new cyber security investigation into ride-hailing giant Didi Global Inc to prevent data security-related risks and protect national safety, days after its New York initial public offering.

 Below are some Chinese investigations into Didi’s operations: